SamarZiadat/oishii-ramen/README.md

 -   [Balsamiq:](https://balsamiq.com/)  Used to create the wireframes.
 -   [Chrome DevTools:](https://developer.chrome.com/docs/devtools/)  Used to test the response on different screen sizes, debugging and to generate a Lighthouse report to analyze page load.
+- [Coolers](https://coolors.co/): Used to generate the app's colour scheme.
-- [dbdiagram.io](https://dbdiagram.io/home) : Used to create the Entity Relationship diagrams for the application data model
+- [dbdiagram.io](https://dbdiagram.io/home) : Used to create the Entity Relationship diagrams for the application data model.
 -   [Font Awesome:](https://fontawesome.com/)  Used throughout the site to add icons for aesthetic and UX purposes.
 -   [Git:](https://git-scm.com/)  Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
 -   [GitHub:](https://github.com/)  GitHub is used to store the projects code after being pushed from Git and to create the Kanban board used for this project.
 -   [Google Fonts:](https://fonts.google.com/)  To import font which is used throughout the site.
 Added fallback font.
+- [Logo.com](https://logo.com/): Used to generate the logo.
 - [Tech Sini](https://techsini.com/multi-mockup/): Used to generate the mockup of the final website on several apple devices.
 -   [Heroku:](https://www.heroku.com/)  For deployment and hosting of the application.
 -   [ElephantSQL:](https://www.elephantsql.com/): Configured and optimise the PostgreSQL database used for this application.